 If you’ve been wanting a knife of Benchmade’s caliber but prefer less tactical knives, the Proper is an excellent place to start.
-Pick up this modern, soon-to-be-classic from Benchmade via the link below.
+Pick up this modern, soon-to-be-classic from Benchmade via the link above.

 A gentleman’s folder might just be the best edc knife for people who work in an office environment.
 They’re non-threatening, often their appearance is less menacing than a letter opener.
 For those of us who do not work in an office; a adding a gentleman’s folder to your collection is an excellent way to give your tactical folder or well worn everyday carry blade a well deserved break.

 These classy knives are wonderful for myriad reasons, but perhaps the best reason is that you can never have too many pocket knives.
 If you have any suggestions or think we missed out on a beautiful gentleman’s folder, let us know.
 We’d love to take a look, conduct a bit of research, and maybe add your favorite to our list of awesome gentleman’s folders.